dgrundel/woo-product-importer/README.md

 - The plugin will create the hierarchy if it does not exist.

 More info and example on our blog: http://webpresencepartners.com/2013/01/13/importing-hierarchical-categories-into-woocommerce/

+**Not Supported (Yet)**
+- Variable and Grouped Products
+- Custom taxonomies
+- Attributes (and Global Attributes)

+If you see something on the 'Not Supported' list that you absolutely must have, let me know.
+We can try to move it up on the priority list or, ( *cough* *cough* ) you could hire us!

+**To Do**

+- Plugin becomes self-aware.

 **Thank Yous**